 If you want to do a product change, however, you will have to change to a card in the same category.
 For example, you can’t change from a personal card category to a business card.
 Chase also has co-branded credit cards, such as the Marriott Bonvoy Boundless® Credit Card.
 You could switch this card with another Chase Marriott card, but not with a different co-branded card.

-If you’re looking to upgrade or downgrade your Chase credit card, you will need to make sure that you meet Chase’s requirements for the new card.
+If you’re looking to upgrade or downgrade your Chase credit card, make sure that you meet Chase’s requirements for the new card.
 Luckily, Chase offers clear steps for navigating a product change.
-Keep reading for some of the product change options you have and how to make a switch.
+Here’s what you need to know about Chase’s product change options you have and how to make a switch.

 Should you upgrade your Chase credit card?

-Upgrading to Chase Sapphire Preferred Card or Chase Sapphire Reserve
+Upgrading to Chase Sapphire Preferred Card, Chase Sapphire Reserve or Chase Slate Edge℠

-The Chase Sapphire Preferred Card and Chase Sapphire Reserve are two of Chase’s premium credit card properties and are best known for their generous travel rewards.
+The Chase Sapphire Preferred® Card and Chase Sapphire Reserve® are two of Chase’s premium credit card properties and are best known for generous travel rewards.
 If your spending goals are focused on travel, upgrading to one of these cards is a great idea.

 Benefits of upgrading

 - Better rewards: The Chase Sapphire Preferred offers unlimited 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining and select streaming services, and 2X points on all other travel purchases.
 You also get a 10 percent Annual Point Bonus on every account anniversary.